-This year, Bishop Persico has transferred the Feast Day of St. Patrick, Erie's principal patron, to Monday, March 18th.
+This year, Bishop Persico has transferred the Feast Day of St. Patrick, the Diocese of Erie's principal patron, to Monday, March 18th.
 This action is taken because the Fifth Sunday of Lent supersedes the celebration of Saint Patrick on March 17th.